airdash/py-docker-x11/README.md

 ![Arduino IDE for Linux](/screenshots/py-docker-x11-2.jpg)

 py-docker-x11 is designed to run with a user namespaced Docker daemon, and in fact it is absolutely recommended that you run it in this way.
-While the images are also designed to run as an unprivileged user, user-namespacing will ensure that the Docker daemon itself is also unprivileged.
+While the images inside of the py-docker-x11-builds repository are also designed to run as an unprivileged user, user-namespacing will ensure that the Docker daemon itself is also unprivileged.